Favored by regulators, auditors & agencies. Substantially

 Software Qualification and validation starts with a user requirement document (URS).
-When either management by policy; or an employee by cause; requests that a controlled process is instigated or an existing controlled process requires a serious modification (miner modification would be controlled under change control), a User Requirement Specification (URS) document is raised.
+When either management by policy; or an employee by cause; requests that a controlled process is instigated or an existing controlled process requires a serious modification (miner modification would be controlled under change control), a URS document is raised.
 Over the course of several meeting the URS is fleshed out to document all aspects of the requirement.

 To scope and define an adequate validation procedure the URS has to be detailed sufficiently for various assessments to be made.
 The main assessment that concerns us with software qualification AND VALIDATION is the risk assessment.
 This assessment is only concerned with ensuring that the degree of validation that is proposed; is compliant with the regulatory requirements.